Robert Coleman Westcott, DDS

-QUEENSBURY — Robert Coleman Westcott, DDS, 90, a resident of Queensbury, passed away peacefully on Thursday, September 2, 2021 with his loving wife and family by his side.
+QUEENSBURY — Robert Coleman Westcott, DDS, of Queensbury, passed away peacefully on Thursday, September 2, 2021 with his loving wife, Sisty, by his side.
+They were married for 70 years and she said, “it wasn’t long enough.”
+He was born in Glens Falls on November 12, 1930 to Paul and Ruth Westcott.
+He had a great childhood and would always love his hometown of Glens Falls.

+At the age of 16, he met Lillian (Sisty) Walbridge and he was immediately smitten.
+Bob Westcott knew what he wanted and was not going to be denied.
+They were married in 1951 and it would prove to be a powerful partnership.
+Sisty was his trusted soul mate and number one supporter all his life.
+They moved back to Glens Falls in 1961 after four years of military service in the U.S. Navy Dental Corps.
+He would start his solo dental practice.
+Prior to his Naval service he attended the University of Pennsylvania School of Dental Medicine, D.D.S., Middlebury College, A.B. and Glens Falls Public Schools.
+Bob and Sisty would settle into 84 Glenwood Avenue in Queensbury were they remained until just a few months ago.

+Bob Westcott was a force.
+Armed with intelligence, determination and a strong sense of community, Doc tackled life.
+In the early days there was the building of his dental practice, raising five children, coaching, learning how to play golf and transforming 84 Glenwood Avenue from an old farmhouse into a beautiful, warm home.
+He never minded getting his hands dirty doing lawn work, transplanting trees, digging ditches.
+With his skills and standards, Dr. Westcott’s practice thrived and he rose to many leadership positions.
+He spent half of his adult life dedicated to the Glens Falls Hospital including serving on its board for 20 years and as Chairman of the Board.
+He founded a dental van that would go to rural communities in need.
+He was co-founder of the Glens Falls Indian Grandstanders.
+There was Rotary, Adirondack Community College, Boy Scouts, United Way, American Diabetes Association, YMCA, First Presbyterian Church and an increasing role with the Fourth District Dental Society.
+He would rise to President of DSSNY, the state Dental Association.

 Add an entry as